- Understanding the IBM systems implementation approach, and why is it so simpatico with how many IT departments like to behave?

 In many cases, the system that causes the problems restricts the users from getting the promised value out of the system because of poor software design.
-This gets back to the question of software selection, and the fact that companies remove users from the selection process.
+This gets back to the question of software selection and the fact that companies remove users from the selection process.
 Users should have representation on all software selections since these are the people who are going to drive the application.
 The fact that this is not done, allows software companies to deliver less usable systems, but which look good in a demo or on paper.
-My experience is that it is exceedingly easy to fool executives, but much more difficult to fool users, and that the less capable an application the more the sales team wants to keep it away from users during the pre-sales process.
+My experience is that it is exceedingly easy to fool executives but much more difficult to trick users and that the less capable an application, the more the sales team wants to keep it away from users during the pre-sales process.

 How Different is This from the Microsoft versus Apple Debate?

-For years the battle between Microsoft and Apple pitted essentially an IT perspective versus a user perspective.
+For years the battle between Microsoft and Apple pitted an IT perspective versus a user perspective primarily.
 For decades Microsoft blamed the user, came up with excuses for why the next version would be better and generally disabled people and companies with their low quality and difficult to use software.
-Meanwhile, Apple always puts the user experience in the forefront.
-After years of taking a user approach, there is simply no comparison between Windows and OS X. Those people that are sane and unbiased, that have the opportunity to use both, prefer Apple.
-For decades Microsoft essentially won in the marketplace, and one of the great reasons was that companies, which primarily don’t care about their employees and wanted cheap computers went with Microsoft over Apple.
-This gave Microsoft the volume and the network effect and combined with monopoly behaviors allowed them to lock in most the consumer market.
+Meanwhile, Apple always puts the user experience at the forefront.
+After years of taking a user approach, there is simply no comparison between Windows and OS X. Those people that are sane and unbiased that have the opportunity to use both prefer Apple.
+For decades Microsoft essentially won in the marketplace, and one of the great reasons was that companies, which primarily don’t care about their employees and wanted cheap computers, went with Microsoft over Apple.
+This gave Microsoft the volume, and the network effect and, combined with monopoly behaviors, allowed them to lock in most the consumer market.

-The software industry conformed around Microsoft and Apple was almost knocked out of the game.
-If it had not been for a small group of independent thinkers that were willing to pay extra for a better user experience and were connoisseurs of computers, the rest of us would not have the choice of buying a better operating system today (or the iPod or iPad or countless other great inventions from Apple), but would be stuck using exclusively Windows machines (yes, I understand Linux would be another option, but Linux is not Apple.
+The software industry conformed around Microsoft, and Apple was almost knocked out of the game.
+If it had not been for a small group of independent thinkers that were willing to pay extra for better user experience and were connoisseurs of computers, the rest of us would not have the choice of buying a better operating system today (or the iPod or iPad or countless other great inventions from Apple).
+But would be stuck using Windows machines exclusively (yes, I understand Linux would be another option, but Linux is not Apple.
 Has anyone seen groups of excited customers congregating in Linux Stores as they do at Apple Stores?)

-This is the problem with allowing large companies to make selections that impact other industries, they tend to choose “practical” short-term oriented solutions that meet budgetary and risk aversion constraints, but end up being less capable.
-I was tortured for years having to use awful PC laptops provided by my employers until I became and independent consultant and finally had effective and usable computers (MacBooks and iMacs), email (Gmail) and a content management system (WordPress), that no company I ever worked for could provide.
+This is the problem with allowing large companies to make selections that impact other industries.
+They tend to choose “practical” short-term oriented solutions that meet budgetary and risk aversion constraints but end up being less capable.
+I was tortured for years having to use awful PC laptops provided by my employers.
+That is until I became an independent consultant and finally had effective and usable computers (MacBooks and iMacs), email (Gmail), and a content management system (WordPress) that no company I ever worked for could provide.

 “We will have so much more software designed for us, and so many monopoly arrangements with hardware manufacturers that if you don’t like it…you have no choice.”

-Elitism is a greatly misused word at least in the US, so in the interest of using it correctly for the next portion of this article, it is important to spend a moment discussing its meaning.
+Elitism is a significantly misused word, at least in the US, so in the interest of using it correctly for the next portion of this article, it is vital to spend a moment discussing its meaning.

 Perversion of the Word Elite

-It is unclear when this began exactly, but Nixon was well-known for disdaining “elites” which were primarily large and influential media outlets that opposed his policies.
-Nixon was generally poorly educated, read very little and was more a tactician than executive in mindset.
+It is unclear when this began precisely, but Nixon was well-known for disdaining “elites,” which were primarily large and influential media outlets that opposed his policies.
+Nixon was generally poorly educated, read very little, and was more a tactician than executive in mindset.
 He had a quick reductionist mind but had difficulty with abstract concepts.
-Feelings of inadequacy about his ability to perform the job of President, most likely lead to his mental instability and the highly risky and illegal activities he approved.
+Feelings of inadequacy about his ability to perform the job of president, most likely lead to his mental instability and the highly risky and illegal activities he approved.

 Richard Nixon was one of the early proponents of misusing the term elite or elites.
-It’s doubtful Nixon was ever accused of being intellectually elite, however, he was, by definition part of the elite as he was a long-time senator and of course president.
-There is something quite strange about a member of the elite, who was quite disinterested in sharing power or compromising (another characteristic of the negative definition of elite) calling other people elite or elitist.
+It’s doubtful Nixon was ever accused of being intellectually elite.
+However, he was, by definition, part of the elite as he was a long-time senator and, of course, president.
+There is something quite strange about a member of the elite, who was entirely disinterested in sharing power or compromising (another characteristic of the negative definition of elite) calling other people elite or elitist.
 For instance, imagine the King of France in the 1850s criticizing a political opponent because they were elite.
 That would be just as strange.

-Since Nixon, the term elites has been used as a derogatory term for people how are not in agreement with the conventional wisdom or find the arguments for certain, generally conservative policies as unconvincing.
-However, it is important to recognize that this is not the actual definition of the word.
-In fact, the word has two general meanings.
-One is an accolade, which is to simply be good or in a top ranking, and the other is pejorative which is related to the aristocracy.
+Since Nixon, the term elites has been used as a derogatory term for people how are not in agreement with the conventional wisdom or find the arguments for sure, generally conservative policies as unconvincing.
+However, it is crucial to recognize that this is not the actual definition of the word.
+The word has two general meanings.
+One is an accolade, which is to be good or in a top ranking simply, and the other is pejorative, which is related to the aristocracy.

 “Elite – noun – hobnobbing with Southport’s elite: best, pick, cream, crème de la crème, flower, nonpareil, elect; high society, jet set, beautiful people, beau monde, haut monde, glitterati; aristocracy, nobility, upper class.
 ANTONYMS dregs.” – Apple Dictionary

 From this, it can be seen that the modern usage of the term elite or elitism is not correct, as it confuses negative and positive attributes while making the term generally negative.
-The negative use of the word applies not to people or groups who have achieved a certain status or position of influence because they are in fact “elite” at what they do, but because they simply inherited a position through no achievement of their own.
+The negative use of the word applies not to people or groups who have achieved a certain status or position of influence because they are, in fact, “elite” at what they do, but because they simply inherited a situation through no achievement of their own.

 Self-centeredness is the most basic of human cognitive features.
-Royalty through the ages convinced themselves that the allocation of resources that they enforced with private guards and their military was the correct or just resource distribution in that society.
-The extreme wealth of royalty in all societies, along with their clear lack of value add combined with the severe and easily altered poverty of the people they essentially owned shows how flexible the mind is in rationalizing logically unsupportable positions.
-Both IBM, many of the major consulting companies and many IT departments follow the approach that users should simply use the system they have designed and that their inputs and rights should be extremely limited.
+Royalty, through the ages, convinced themselves that the allocation of resources that they enforced with private guards and their military was the correct or just resource distribution in that society.
+The extreme wealth of royalty in all cultures, along with their apparent lack of value add combined with the severe and easily altered poverty of the people they mostly owned, shows how flexible the mind is in rationalizing logically unsupportable positions.
+Both IBM, many of the major consulting companies, and many IT departments follow the approach that users should simply use the system they have designed and that their inputs and rights should be minimal.
 These same people will tell you how much they support democratic principles.
 IBM is one of the great proponents of this IT-centric view of the world.
-When individuals that work in IT or for IBM dismiss the concerns of their users, and insult them and their capabilities, they are engaging in a form of elitism which is actually quite dysfunctional.
+When individuals that work in IT or for IBM dismiss the concerns of their users and insult them and their capabilities, they are engaging in the form of elitism, which is quite dysfunctional.
 It’s also circular in its logic and highly self-centered.
-To agree with the users would mean having to analyze many of the decisions that lead to the users having a system they don’t like and one they simply find ways to work around.
+To agree with the users would mean having to analyze many of the decisions that lead to the users having a system they don’t like and one they simply find ways to workaround.

 Are IT Decisions Generally Good?

-In a word no. The decision-making in companies with respect to information technology is in general atrocious.
-The software I see selected is often the worst of what is available, but it is selected because it has a brand, because someone has a relationship with someone, or they simply don’t understand what they are selecting and are not motivated to delegate the analysis to someone who does.
-The very fact that companies continue to hire large consulting companies to perform their implementations, makes it crystal clear that companies to do not understand how to manage their IT dollars.
-I can walk into any company and have a better IT infrastructure than they have, simply in the choices I have made for myself.
-Some of the difference is due to having the more expensive hardware, but others are simply to understanding technology better.
+In a word, no. The decision-making in companies concerning information technology is, in general atrocious.
+The software I see selected is often the worst of what is available, but it is selected.
+After all, it has a brand, because someone has a relationship with someone, or they simply don’t understand what they are choosing and are not motivated to delegate the analysis to someone who does.
+The very fact that companies continue to hire large consulting companies to perform their implementations makes it crystal clear that companies do not understand how to manage their IT dollars.
+I can walk into any company and have a better IT infrastructure than they have, directly in the choices I have made for myself.
+Some of the difference is due to having more expensive hardware, but others are simply to understanding technology better.
 Many of my tools, like Gmail and WordPress, are free.

-In fact, decision-making in IT is so bad that it has led me to read books on the evolutionary reasons for irrationality.
-One book which I am reading titled The Accidental Mind: How Brain Evolution Has Given Us Love, Memory, Dreams, and God by neuroscientist David J Linden describes how the brain is really just an organ which was simply designed in a rather accidental manner (as is all biology), with new parts simply grafted on to the older parts.
-In a rush to self-indulgently praise “human intelligence,” we misunderstand the limitations of the organ and imbue it with properties which it in many cases does not have.
+Decision-making in IT is so bad that it has led me to read books on the evolutionary reasons for irrationality.
+One book which I am reading titled The Accidental Mind: How Brain Evolution Has Given Us Love, Memory, Dreams, and God by neuroscientist David J Linden describes how the brain is just an organ which was simply designed in a somewhat haphazard manner (as is all biology), with new parts simply grafted on to the older parts.
+In a rush to self-indulgently praise “human intelligence,” we misunderstand the limitations of the organ and imbue it with properties which it, in many cases, does not have.
 As stated in the excellent book, Understanding Stupidity, there are enough books to fill a library on intelligence, but almost nothing on stupidity.